History of the First Church in Jerusalem

 - 451 Council of Chalcedon: 520 Bishops around the world attended the council to settle a unified doctrine.
 However, the Oriental Orthodox Catholic Church and Western Roman Catholic Church split.
 Hence, the First Schism.

 - 1054 The Great Schism: Split between Eastern Catholics (Orthodox) and Western Catholics (Roman)

 The Great Schism of 1054 A.D.

 The great schism was the formal split between Eastern Catholics (Greek Orthodox) and Western Catholics (Roman Catholics).
 The word “catholic” means universal.
-They have similarities such as canonization, rituals, relics, but differ in principle for the most part.
+They have similarities, such as canonization, rituals, and relics but differ in principle for the most part.

-On July 16, 1054, the Patriarch of Constantinople ex-communication (by Rome) became the breaking point of tension between the church based in Rome and the Byzantine church based in Constantinople.
+On July 16, 1054, the Patriarch of Constantinople’s ex-communication (by Rome) became the breaking point of tension between the church based in Rome and the Byzantine church based in Constantinople.

 The Roman Catholic church became the “New Roman Empire”

 The Roman Empire (Western) fell in 476, and by 800 A.D., Pope Leo III (crowned Charlemagne) became the “Holy Roman Emperor.”
 The Roman Catholic Church replaced the Roman identity, which still exists through its remaining vestige—the Byzantine empire located in Constantinople.

 The Eastern Orthodox church in Constantinople* refused the need for two emperors to sit under the Roman Empire (Roman Empire was divided into Byzantine Eastern Empire or Rome’s Western Empire, which had already collapsed).

 The split between the Byzantine Empire (in Constantinople) and Roman Catholics (in Rome) gave way to the rise of Catholicism.